Terry Gilliam Week Day #3: Monty Python's The Meaning Of Life

 Eventually, 2013 brought us the 30th Anniversary blu-ray, which finally delivered the film in HD with all the trimmings including a new Python reunion.
 And that's been reissued on blu a couple times, too.
 You can see, I picked up the tacky "1980s: Best Of the Decade" edition, which is the exact same disc but sold in that goofy gatefold slipcover, because it was actually cheaper to get it with that ugly cover than without (it's the same basic artwork underneath).
 And that's been the definitive edition until last year, when Sony remastered it in 4k and put it out on UHD.
 This film wasn't desperately in need of a remaster like The Life of Brian is, but this is still good news.

-The 2022 BD included with the UHD is an exact copy of the 2013 BD.
+The 2005 DVD is an exact copy of the first disc from the 2003 2-DVD set, just as the 2022 BD included with the UHD is an exact copy of the 2013 BD.
 They didn't even put new labels on it; it still says "2013" right on the front.
 But I took screenshots just to confirm for myself, so I added them up above just for the sake of being excessively thorough.
-Anyway, the film is consistently presented in 1.85:1 across all three generations, but the BD and UHD unveil a little extra picture along all four sides than the DVD.
+Anyway, the film is consistently presented in 1.85:1 across all three generations, but the BD and UHD unveil a little extra picture along all four sides than the DVDs.
 There are no problems on any of these with interlacing, DNR or any of the other little gremlins that tend to show their heads on digital video discs.
-The DVD is predictably softer, with grain and fine detail smudging out a bit, but captured about as well as you could expect for SD.
+The DVDs are predictably softer, with grain and fine detail smudging out a bit, but captured about as well as you could expect for SD.
 And the BD sharpens all of that right up, giving it a very clear and naturally filmic look with a strong grain structure.
 Ah, but wait!
 There is one little gremlin scampering around... the BD has distinct signs of edge enhancement, creating unnatural halos and glows around people and objects.
 Thankfully, the UHD fixes this.
 The HDR colors, naturally a shade darker here as all HDR images should be, look at once more authentic and vivid without feeling overdone.
 Again, this isn't a transfer I felt needed an upgrade, but we got a good one anyway.

 The extras, starting with the 2003 set (Image's DVD didn't even have the trailer; and worst of all, it came in a snapper case) can be cleanly divided into two categories: Quality and Novelty.
 Fortunately, there's plenty of the former.
 Gilliam and Jones provided an audio commentary, recorded separately but edited together into one reasonably interesting track.
 That's a real value adding special feature you'd follow under Quality.
 Then there's another track called "the soundtrack for the lonely," where Michael Palin laughs at the jokes and makes mild small talk comments to make ostensibly make you feel like you're watching the movie with someone.
 That's a silly gimmick that's amusing to read on the back cover, but nothing you'd want to sit and listen all the way through for two hours, ergo Novelty.